 Green Building

-- 7: UNT has been named a Green College by The Princeton Review for eight years.
+• 7: UNT has been named a Green College by The Princeton Review.

 Energy Efficient

-- ENERGY: At UNT, we get almost half of our energy from renewable sources, including wind turbines at Apogee Stadium.
+• ENERGY: At UNT, we get almost half of our energy from renewable sources, including wind turbines at DATCU Stadium.